Perfect snow conditions for cross-country skiing. The ski tracks are 'pressed' each day by grooming machines creating a smooth surface.

 Classic style or Skate stylE

 There is then a sub-division within ‘cross-country’.
 Stick with me; it doesn’t have to be complicated.
-You have two choices, you may choose to try either ‘classic’ the original form of ‘cross-country’ or ‘skate’, which is an offshoot and uses a different technique and slightly different equipment.
+You have two choices, you may choose to ski in the ‘classic’ style, which is the original form of ‘cross-country’, or ‘skate’, which is an offshoot and uses a different technique and slightly different equipment.

 At Tracks and Trails our trips focus on ‘classic’ OR ‘skate’.
 In the following film you will see a good example of the two styles of ‘cross-country’ which we teach, both ‘classic’, which is for journeying, and ‘skate’ which is your gym work out.

 Note that the equipment for both disciplines is lightweight, with ski boots only attached to the ski at the toe, leaving the heel free.
 I suggest you take a few minutes to watch the film below.
 It will demonstrate both ‘classic’ and ‘skate’, and will help clarify the two styles before you read on.

 Welcome back!
 To summarise; ‘Classic’ is the original form of travelling across the landscape, the walking or running motion we have already referred to and ‘skate’ is like going to the gym.
 Skate requires more effort, is a great aerobic workout and uses the same leg motion as an ice skater.